-The AAEP Racing Task Force developed this white paper with the intent of recommending practices that place the welfare and safety of the horse first while supporting those who seek to make meaningful change.
-As equine veterinarians, we are committed to working with the Thoroughbred racing industry to implement procedures that protect the horse.
+The AAEP Racing Task Force developed the Thoroughbred white paper with the intent of recommending practices that place the welfare and safety of the horse first while supporting those who seek to make meaningful change.
+After development of the White Paper of Veterinary Recommendations for the Safety and Welfare of the Thoroughbred Racehorse it was recognized that there were differences in the business model of Quarter Horse racing, as well as other factors relevant to safety and welfare of the Quarter Horse racehorse.
+A Sub-Committee of the AAEP Racing Task Force (now The AAEP Racing Committee) was formed to produce a modified White Paper for Quarter Horse racing.
+As equine veterinarians, we are committed to working with the Quarter Horse racing industry to implement procedures that protect the horse.
 In addition, the AAEP expects its veterinary members to abide by the rules of all jurisdictions where they practice.